nhsengland/it-standards/Services/service-procurement.md

 ---
 title: Standards for new Service Procurements
 description: >
-   NHSEI operates a cloud-first and SaaS-first approach to IT in line with UK Government guidelines.
+   NHS England operates a cloud-first and SaaS-first approach to IT in line with UK Government guidelines.
    As such, it is much preferred for new IT to be procured as a managed _Service_ rather than as a system.

    This section provides some guidance on expected requirements for service procurements and should be included in ITT's.
 stage: 3.
 Development Stage
 created: 2021-11-29 12:05:40
-lastUpdated: 2021-12-20 10:53:57
+lastUpdated: 2022-06-24 12:41:16
 author: Julian Knight
 ---

-In addition to these standards, all services procured by and for NHSEI and NHSX MUST adhere to the UK Government [Technology Code of Practice](https://www.gov.uk/guidance/the-technology-code-of-practice).
+In addition to these standards, all services procured by and for NHS England MUST adhere to the UK Government [Technology Code of Practice](https://www.gov.uk/guidance/the-technology-code-of-practice).
 Larger or public-facing systems will need to go through Cabinet Office approvals which are measured against the TCoP.
-This page provides some more NHSEI specific standards but clearly overlaps with the larger TCoP.
+This page provides some more NHS England specific standards but clearly overlaps with the larger TCoP.

-!> These standards should be used by anyone in NHSEI looking to procure IT services.<br>They should also be used by vendors providing services to NHSEI.
+!> These standards should be used by anyone in NHS England looking to procure IT services.<br>They should also be used by vendors providing services to NHS England.
 Any variation from these standards need to be explained.<br>There _can_ be exceptions as long as there are valid business reasons and as long as the risks and variations are manageable.

 ## Procure services not systems

-Wherever feasible, NHSEI should be procuring _services_ and not _systems_.
+Wherever feasible, NHS England should be procuring _services_ and not _systems_.

 This means that the infrastructure, operating systems, and system software is all fully managed by a vendor.